7+1 Commandments for Writing Irresistible Marketing Hooks

 Commandment 7: Highlight benefits

-What is a marketing hook and why is it so important?
+What is a marketing hook and why does it matter?

 Your marketing content can be perfect.
-If the start doesn’t connect, no one will read it.
+But if the start doesn’t connect, no one will read it.

 And to achieve both, marketers don’t have much time.